weiss25r/LogiRotor/README.md

 ## Description
 **LogiRotor** is a multirotor designed for optimizing package logistics within warehouse environments.
 It is capable of transporting packages within the environment.
-The project is related to the final exam for the course "Robotic Systems" held at the Department of Mathematics and Computer Science of the University of Catania by prof. Corrado Santoro.
+The project is related to the final exam for the course  [Robotic Systems](https://www.dmi.unict.it/santoro/index.php?p=21), held at the Department of Mathematics and Computer Science of the University of Catania by prof. Corrado Santoro.

 ## Tools